Panopticon: Literature

+The panopticon's principles is the central idea in the plot of We (Мы), a dystopian novel by Russian writer Yevgeny Zamyatin, written 1920–1921.
+Zamyatin applies the panopticon's principles to an entire society, where people live in buildings with fully transparent walls.

 In the 1981 the novella Chronicle of a Death Foretold by Gabriel García Márquez on the murder of Santiago Nasar, chapter four is written with a view on the characters through the panopticon of Riohacha.

 Angela Carter, in her 1984 novel Nights at the Circus, linked the panopticon of Countes P to a "perverse honeycomb" and made the character the matriarchal queen bee.